makeabilitylab/physcomp/electronics/leds.md

 To evaluate the current-voltage response curve for the LEDs in our hardware kits (the [Adafruit 5mm LED pack](https://www.adafruit.com/product/4203)), I ran my own measurement experiments using a benchtop variable DC power supply (I have the [Siglent SPD3303X-E](https://siglentna.com/power-supplies/spd3303x-spd3303x-e-series-programmable-dc-power-supply/)) and my trusty multimeter.

 I conducted two small experiments.
 First, using both a red LED and then a blue LED, I output a fixed voltage starting at 0V and incremented by 0.1V (ending at 3.2V for the red LED and 5V for the blue LED).
-For each step, I measured the current draw using my multimeter.
+For each step, I measured the current $$I_F$$ through the LED using my multimeter (using the ammeter setting).
 The results are shown below (left graph).
 For the second experiment, I only used the red LED.
 This time, I started at 1.6V and incremented by 0.01V (ending at 2.4V)—again measuring the current draw.
 The results are shown on the right graph below.

 ![](assets/images/IVCurveExperiments_ByJonFroehlich.png)
 **Figure.** IV graphs from my own experiments with the [Adafruit 5mm LED pack](https://www.adafruit.com/product/4203).
 {: .fs-1 }

 Notably, the IV curve generally matches [LEDnique.com](http://lednique.com/current-voltage-relationships/iv-curves/).
-The red LED has a much smaller $$V_f$$ than the blue LED and the current draw after the $$V_f$$ threshold is reached seems exponential.
+The red LED has a much smaller $$V_f$$ than the blue LED and the current draw after the $$V_f$$ threshold is exponential.
 However, unlike the [LEDnique.com](http://lednique.com/current-voltage-relationships/iv-curves/) graphs, at $$V_f=2V$$, the red LED was only drawing $$5.2mA$$ of current and the blue LED was completely off ($$0mA$$ of current).

 To show how the LED brightness varies with current, I've replotted the results of the second experiment and overlaid corresponding images of my experimental setup plus the red LED output.
 At $$V_f=1.6V$$, the red LED was drawing $$4μA$$ of current but was not illuminated.
 At $$V_f=1.8V$$, the red LED was drawing $$0.57mA$$ of current and on.
-By $$V_f=2V$$ and beyond, the red LED was very bright.
+By $$V_f=2V$$ and beyond, the red LED was very bright and the exponential curve began!

 ![](assets/images/IVCurveExperiments_GraphPlusRedLEDPictures_ByJonFroehlich.png)
 **Figure.** The second experiment shown with images overlaid.